We look forward to getting you on the water as soon as we can.

 Local commercial and private boat owners use their vessels to share the therapeutic effects of being out on the water.
 They are helping provide healing experiences for those who may not otherwise have an opportunity to be on a boat.

 Our therapeutic programs take place year-round in Collier, Lee Broward and Palm Beach counties.
-And, in 2021, we will have our first event in Atlanta, GA.
+In 2021, we had our first annual event on Lake Lanier , In Atlanta Georgia out of Port Royale Marina.
+And, in 2022, we had our first annual event on Lake Monroe, in Bloomington, Indiana , out Fourwinds Lakeside Inn and Marina.

 We provide individual, small group and large group Weller Day Boat Outings to:

 Children and adults with life threatening illnesses